-Papayas are an excellent sources of vitamin C. It contains folate,vitamin A,magnesium,copper,pantothenic acid, dietary fiber etc. They also have B vitamins, alpha and beta-carotene, lutein and zeaxanthin, vitamin E, calcium, potassium, vitamin K, and lycopene, a powerful antioxidant.
+Papaya fruit is an excellent sources of vitamin C. It contains folate,vitamin A,magnesium,copper,pantothenic acid, dietary fiber etc. They also have B vitamins, alpha and beta-carotene, lutein and zeaxanthin, vitamin E, calcium, potassium, vitamin K, and lycopene and acts as powerful antioxidant.

 Macular degeneration is a disease of the eye.
 Zeaxanthin, an antioxidant found in papaya, helps to filter out harmful blue light rays.
 It is thought to play a protective role in eye health, and may ward off macular degeneration.A higher intake of papaya fruits has been shown to decrease the risk of age-related macular degeneration.
 It also hinders the progression of such associated diseases of the eyes.

 Vitamin A, beta carotene help to prevent and reduce inflammation in the lungs.
 It is highly beneficial for smokers as a good intake of papaya or papaya juice can help in soothing the inflammation and reduce the chances of developing asthma.